 Code language: R (r)

-Of course, “Depr” is not a word, and yes, we get the same columns as in example 7.
-However, you get the idea and should understand how to use this in your own application.
-One example when this makes sense is when multiple columns begin with the same letter, but some of them begin with the same word.
-In the final example, we are going to select certain column names that contain a string (or a word).
+Of course, “Depr” is not a word; yes, we get the same columns as in example 7.
+However, you get the idea and should understand how to use this in your application.
+One example of this making sense is when multiple columns begin with the same letter, but some begin with the same word.
+In the final example, we will select certain column names that contain a string (or a word).

 Example 10: Select Columns Containing a Certain String